These gluten-free double chocolate chip cookies are crispy on the outside, chewy on the inside, buttery, and perfectly sweet.

 - Stir into the butter mixture until well blended.

 - Mix in the chocolate chips with a firm silicone spatula.

-- Drop dough onto ungreased cookie sheets (about 1 tsp.).
+- Drop dough onto the prepped cookie sheets (about 1 rounded tablespoon).

-- Cool slightly on the cookie sheets before transferring to wire racks.
+- Cool for 5 minutes on the cookie sheets before transferring them to wire racks to finish cooling.